Oathbringer: Development

 The third book was initially titled Stones Unhallowed with Szeth-son-son-Vallano as its focus, then Skybreaker, and eventually Oathbringer with the focus on Dalinar Kholin.

 Prior to the release of Oathbringer, several chapters and interludes had been posted in blog posts, read in conventions and published in an anthology.
 Sanderson provided numerous updates on Reddit about his progress on the book.
-On December 9, 2016, three weeks after his fifth update, Tor announced that Sanderson had completed his first draft, coming in at 461,223 words.
+On December 9, 2016, three weeks after his fifth update, his publisher Tor announced that Sanderson had completed his first draft, coming in at 461,223 words.
 On March 15, 2017, Sanderson completed the third of five planned drafts, which totaled 514,000 words.
 On June 15, 2017, Sanderson completed the fifth and final draft and managed to cut it down to 450,000 words.
 On June 27, 2017, Tor posted a blog post detailing the process of beta reading for Oathbringer in which beta readers give their immediate reactions to any given point in the story and look for continuity.
 Due to the length of the book, Tor had to use a different press and bindery from the one that printed Words of Radiance.

 After realizing the book took more time to work on than originally planned, Sanderson wrote a novella titled Edgedancer, following Lift; first published in Arcanum Unbounded: The Cosmere Collection, an anthology of Cosmere short fiction, on November 22, 2016.

 On March 16, 2017, Tor Books revealed the cover art for Oathbringer, painted by Michael Whelan.
 It shows Jasnah Kholin defending a city against an invasion.
 She reaches for a Shardblade while simultaneously soulcasting a large hole in the city wall made by a thunderclast.
 Three days later, Tor posted a blog post that discussed details of the cover and how it may relate to the book's plot.
 On July 14, 2017, Sanderson revealed the UK cover of Oathbringer on Twitter.

 The hardcover version of the novel was published with endpapers which depict 4 of the ten heralds, two created by each artist Howard Lyon and Dan dos Santos.
 Reviewer Frannie Jackson described the art as "gorgeous."

 On August 2, 2017, Tor Books revealed the dates and locations for the Oathbringer book tour.
 Tor.com released the prologue on August 22; and the first 32 chapters, three weekly, from August 29 to November 7.

+Plot

+Prologue

+Six years ago, Eshonai and the Listeners visited Kholinar to celebrate the peace treaty.
+Gavilar invites Eshonai for a private conversation and uncovers a Fabrial device that can trap a Spren inside the Gemhearts.
+Much to Eshonai's horror, Gavilar revealed his plan to revive the Gods who had deserted her people many years ago and gave her the dark Gemheart as a gift while instructing her to send a message to the council.
+Eshonai informs the five Listeners about the King's plans and decides to send an assassin to prevent Gavilar's actions.
+In the evening before the assassination, Eshonai fled in tears after her performance.